VinGarcia/ksql/README.md

 - `kissorm.StructToMap(struct interface{}) (map[string]interface{}, error)`

-If you want to see examples (we have examples for all the public functions) just read the example tests available on the our [example service](./examples/example_service)
+If you want to see examples (we have examples for all the public functions) just read the example tests available on our [example service](./examples/example_service)

 ### TODO List